 1. Short-Term Debt Funds are becoming more popular and people are choosing them over FDs.
 The reason is that short-term Debt Funds provide better returns than Fixed Deposits and are tax-efficient as well.
 Investment for 3 years in a Debt Fund results in (a) gains being added to the investor’s income and (b) taxes being applied according to the investor’s salary bracket.
-These benefits are similar to the benefits one gets from a FD.
+These benefits are similar to the benefits one gets from an FD.

-However, unlike Fixed Deposits, no TDS is deducted on the interests earned in case of a Short-Term Debt Fund.
-Just to remind you: In case of Fixed Deposits, banks deduct TDS when the accrued interest is more than Rs 10,000.
+However, unlike Fixed Deposits, no TDS is deducted on the interests earned in the case of a Short-Term Debt Fund.
+Just to remind you: In the case of Fixed Deposits, banks deduct TDS when the accrued interest is more than Rs 10,000.
 Investors enjoy an indexation benefit when they invest in Debt Funds for a period exceeding 3 years.
 This implies that your gains get taxed only after taking into account the inflation rate over the investment period.
 This makes sure that an investor does not feel monetarily deprived.

 2. Income Fund is another type of Debt Fund.
 These funds have 5-year maturity periods and change according to the rise and fall in the rate of interest.
 The value of an Income Fund increases when the rate of interest drops, and vice-versa.
-A fall in the rate of interest during this financial year has turned everybody’s attention towards Income Funds.
-These are becoming more powerful as the RBI has hinted more cuts in the rate of interest in future.
-Income Funds might be under risk due to changes in the rates of interest.
+A fall in the rate of interest during this financial year has turned everybody’s attention toward Income Funds.
+These are becoming more powerful as the RBI has hinted at more cuts in the rate of interest in future.
+Income Funds might be at risk due to changes in the rates of interest.

 Short Term Debt Funds are not usually subject to a large extent to changes in the rates of interest.
 The return on a Short Term Debt Fund is primarily, the interest accumulated on the bonds.
 Thus, although steady, the returns are not very juicy.